-Industry/Organization/NGO/ Educational Institutions: This refers to an Industry/Organization/R&D institution/public sector/government departments/ University departments/Centres of Learning & Excellence/health or fitness centres, gymnasiums where the student is planning to undergo internship.
+Industry/Organization: This refers to an Industry/Organization/R&D institution/public sector/government departments/ University departments/Centres of Learning & Excellence centres where the student is planning to undergo internship.
 This industry/organization should be approved by the Department as being appropriate for providing the necessary or desired learning experiences.

-Faculty Coordinator: The faculty coordinator is the faculty member/teacher who is responsible for planning the internship with the student, preparing the student, orienting the agency/organization, coordinating/liasing with the supervisor and mentor as well as monitoring and evaluating the internship experience of the student.
+Faculty Coordinator: The faculty coordinator is the faculty member/teacher who is responsible for planning the internship with the student, preparing the student, orienting the agency/organization, coordinating/liaising with the supervisor and mentor as well as monitoring and evaluating the internship experience of the student.